worldsibu/convector-rest-api/README.md

 ## Dependencies

-The first thing we need to do is to change the **lerna.conf** of the project in order to exclude from the hoisting the @types/bytebuffer.
+The first thing we need to do is to change the **lerna.json** of the project in order to exclude from the hoisting the @types/bytebuffer.
 This will prevent exceptions in the future compilation of the API application.
-The lerna.conf should look like:
+The lerna.json should look like:

 ```
 {